bixb922/crank-organ/doc-software/README.md

 To ease the installation process, I have included the libraries in the repository and installation files.
 There is no need for a separate installation of these libraries.

-# 20. Testing
+# 21. Testing

 Most code, especially the MIDI file parser, has been tested extensively, although I keep making changes and enhancements.
 I have tried and tested all options under many circumstances.
 If I see a glitch or bug, I like to correct those as soon as possible.
 Please report problems as Github issue on this repository.

-# 21. Troubleshooting
+# 22. Troubleshooting
-If you added tunes to the /tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the Edit Tunelib button on the main page to have the new files and any changes to the existing files recognized.
+If you added tunes to the /tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the "Edit Tunelib" button on the main page to have the new files and any changes to the existing files recognized.

 If you the microcontroller's browser does not respond:
 * Some browsers sometimes change the http:// prefix to https://.
 This software does not recognize https://